Liberia Agribusiness Development Activity

 In West Africa, CNFA adapts its result-driven model to execute the Liberia Agribusiness Development Activity (LADA), an initiative by USAID’s Feed-the-Future program.
 Started in December 2015, LADA aims to increase incomes of smallholder farmers and entrepreneurs throughout Liberia.
 By close of the project in December 2020, our work will have expanded access to and use of agricultural inputs, improved post-harvest activities, and streamlined high-potential agricultural value chains.

 CNFA will work with a variety of local and international partners to increase Liberian farmer’s incomes.
-Souktel, an implementing partner, will design customized, mobile-based solutions to connect farmers, agro-dealers, and entrepreneurs, and will work with Enclude to develop a web of market information and digital finance services (DFS).
+Technology partners will design customized, mobile-based solutions to connect farmers, agro-dealers, and entrepreneurs, and will develop a web of market information and digital finance services (DFS).
 CNFA will work in tandem with the Business Start-Up Center Monrovia’s network to reach producers, agro-dealers, processors, marketers and investors.
 The Global Cold Chain Alliance will support LADA by exploring Liberia-appropriate cold chain technologies.

 This consortium will leverage its core technologies, networks, and capabilities to provide innovative solutions to current problems.